supernomad/chunky/README.md

 [![NPM](https://nodei.co/npm/chunkyjs.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/chunkyjs/)
 # chunkyjs
 An async upload/download node library leveraging express.js, which provides chunked transfer api's.

-This library was designed to abstract away the intricacies of providing a chunked transfer api.
+What do we mean by a chunked transfer api?
+Well, what chunkyjs does is provide an api interface that allows downloading or uploading multiple chunks of a file at the same time.
+This effectively allows you to multi-thread your applications data transfer logic.

+chunkyjs also comes with prebuilt nodejs/iojs and web browser clients that can be used to facilitate access to the api in a front-end environment.
 ### Installation
-Installation is the same as any other module, however expressjs is currently required to use the library.
+Installation is the same as any other module.
 ```
 	npm install chunkyjs
 ```